 The stripe allele appears to be recessive to the motley allele.
 This means that a snake of the genotype $m^m \cdot m^s$ is expected to take on the pattern of a motley corn.
-It was previously considered codominant with motley and intermediate phenotypes were expected, but it appears that is not the case, and that the "striped motley" (pinstriped or q-tipped) phenotype is more likely the result of other influences.
+It was previously considered codominant with motley and intermediate phenotypes were expected, but that theory has been proven false.
+The "striped motley" (pin-striped or q-tipped) phenotype is more likely the result of other influences unrelated to the stripe gene.
+For this reason, the term "motley/striped" is being replaced with pinstriped or q-tipped or other similar terms in order to avoid confusion.